Complete Guide to Understanding Your Computer Motherboard and Components

 Processor found on computer motherboard

-The CPU chip is identified by the processor type and the manufacturer.
-This information is usually inscribed on the processor chip for instance, Intel 386, Advanced Micro Devices (AMD) 386, Cyrix 486, Pentium MMX, Intel Core 2Duo, Intel Core i7, among others.
+The CPU chip is identified by its processor type and manufacturer, which are typically inscribed on the chip.
+Examples include Intel 386, Advanced Micro Devices (AMD) 386, Cyrix 486, Pentium MMX, Intel Core 2 Duo, and Intel Core i7, among others.
 The processor fits into the processor socket.

 Processor Socket